Are you wondering what dairy free butter is? Do you want the benefits of butter without consuming dairy?

 Below, I will go through multiple dairy-free substitutes for real butter.
 Plus, I will answer some of the major questions regarding the dairy-free substitutions for butter.

-Main Ingredients of Non-Dairy Butter
+What are the Main Ingredients of Non-Dairy Butter?

 Non-dairy butter will typically include olive oil and vegetable oils.
 Margarine is a common non-dairy butter ingredient that is made from vegetable oils and occasionally some animal fats.